I am Engaged! Now what?

 p.s.
 Mountain Bride can help you with that

 Don’t spend all of your time surfing wedding websites and buying bridal magazines.
 After you’ve planned your décor, swear off Pinterest for a whole 30 days… if that’s even possible.
 One way to really make your wedding planner insane and blow your budget is to keep messing with the details of the wedding after the decisions have been made, bids obtained and deposits paid.
 The time to choose was before you signed the contracts and locked things down.

 Think about the big picture.
 Discuss your vision together and decide what’s most important.

 1. Make the Announcement

-- Talk about the money.
+Talk about the money together.
 A HUGE element when planning your wedding is how you’re going to pay for everything.
 Nail down a budget before signing contracts for vendors.
-You will have a better grasp on reality and what is simply out of reach.
+You will have a better grasp on what is a priority for you and what is simply out of reach.

 5. Make a wedding website